Akpoikar/LoonaFlowAI/COUNTRY_CODES.md

 # Country Codes for Campaigns

 ## Overview
-The LeadFlow AI system now uses standardized country codes (ISO 3166-1 alpha-2) instead of free-text location inputs for better data consistency and internationalization.
+The LoonaFlow AI system now uses standardized country codes (ISO 3166-1 alpha-2) instead of free-text location inputs for better data consistency and internationalization.

 ## How It Works